kazihabiba201/flutterapptask/README.md

 Before you begin, make sure you have Flutter installed on your system.
 If you need installation guidance, visit the official Flutter Website.
 ## Installation

-To launch the CraftyBay Application, follow these steps:
+To launch the FlutterAppTask Application, follow these steps:

 Clone this repository to your computer:
 ```bash